 Additionally, in almost three quarters of stepfamilies composed of same-gender, transgender, or non-binary couples, the children in the family are the biological or adopted children of only one of the spouses or partners in the couple.

-How to choose a guardian for children
+How to choose a tutor for children

 - Determine what’s important to you, and discuss this with a partner or spouse

 - Consider who meets the criteria you’ve identified, and who could be a candidate for guardianship